veeti/manuale/README.md

 * Package maintainers wanted: your package here?

+### Using Docker

+There is a Docker image on the [Docker Hub](https://hub.docker.com/r/jgiannuzzi/letsencrypt-manuale/).

 ### Using pip

 You can install the package from [PyPI](https://pypi.python.org/pypi/manuale) using the `pip` tool.
 To do so, run `pip3 install manuale`.